How do I apply for an alarm permit, renew an existing permit or pay a false alarm fine?

 Do I need a permit for a burglary/robbery alarm installed in my home or business.

 Yes, Woodland has an alarm ordinance that requires every home or business with an alarm system to obtain a permit.
-Permits cost $76.00 for new/first time permits.
-Alarm permit renewal fee is $50.00 per year or $146.00 for three years.
+Permits cost $36.00 for new/first time permits.
+Alarm permit renewal fee is $24.00 per year.
 The ordinance is designed to reduce false alarms.
-An additional $110.00 fee is charged per false alarm in excess of 2 false alarms per 30 days, 3 false alarms per 90 days or more than 5 false alarms per 180 days.
+An additional $80.00 fee is charged for each false alarm in the calendar year with the exception of the first false alarm (no charge).

 To apply for an alarm permit, renew an existing permit or to pay a false alarm fine, please click here: